 Why Writers Must Be Readers First We get it.
 Reading and writing are both important.
 But they aren’t separate activities; rather, as Richard Nash says, they’re opposite sides of the same interaction.

-3 Steps to Reading With Purpose You’ve chosen the books.
+How to Read like a Writer You’ve chosen the books.
 What’s next?
 Learn the techniques you need to read like a revolutionary and respond to what you read, and then apply them to your own reading habits.

 Read Like An Agent Literary agents are looking for a strong voice, characters to root for and some juicy action.